- Donation Draw and Lucky Draw

 - Telling a victim that his money has dropped on the floor.

 Here are some measures you can take to avoid falling victim to snatch theft in the future.

-- Avoid wearing excessive jewellery or carrying large sums of cash.
+- Avoid wearing lots of jewellery and carrying large sums of money on you.